QI-Data-Lab/drmd/README.md

 ### XSLT Stylesheet

-The `drmc_visualization.xsl` file is an XSLT stylesheet that can be used to transform DRMD XML documents into human-readable HTML format.
+The `drmd.xsl` file is an XSLT stylesheet that can be used to transform DRMD XML documents into human-readable HTML format.
 To use this stylesheet, reference it in your XML document as follows:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>